Term Taken: 2020 Spring

 is just like the base case of induction.

 is just like the inductive step.
 It’s like stating since

 element_last(X, Tail) is true, the next step we could obtain is

 element_last(X, [_|Tail]), which increases the length of the list by 1 (a single step).

 Just to rant a bit here.
-There were two downsides of the course: the quality of assignment specifications and the online exam.
-Most of the assignment specifications were pretty ambiguous, and it kept on updating after receiving student’s questions on Piazza.
-That made it a punishment for starting early on assignments, since you never knew whether the code you completed aligned the latest specifications.
-Also, the templates of assignment code followed very poor naming conventions, we could see both snake_case, PascalCase, and camelCase in a single code base.
+There were two flaws of the course: the quality of assignment specifications and the online exam.
+Most of the assignment specifications were pretty ambiguous and it kept on updating after receiving student’s questions on Piazza.
+That made it a punishment for starting early on assignments, since you never knew whether the code you finished aligned with the latest specifications.
+Also, the templates of the assignment code followed very poor naming conventions, we could see both snake_case, PascalCase, and camelCase in a single code base.
 I think the TAs who designed the homework should know better about the naming conventions of a language and follow good programming practices.
 The second rant is about the online exam.
 Due to COVID-19, the professor announced the exam to be taken online, we had to stay on ZOOM with camera and microphone turned on and record a 2-hour long video of ourselves from the side during the whole exam.
-I knew the professor wanted to make the exam fair for everyone, but I think it was still easy for students to cheat in this way and it simply made students extremely nervous for the exam.
+I know the professor wanted to make the exam fair for everyone, but I think it was still easy for students to cheat in this way and it simply made students extremely nervous for the exam.
 (Many of us worried about power shortage, internet disconnection, Windows Updates, and so on while doing the exam.)
 Also, the exam was divided into two parts with only 40 and 50 minutes for each.
-Most of the students had to rush to finish the exam, thus making stupid mistakes while panicking.
+Most of the students had to rush to finish the exam, which resulted in many careless mistakes across the exam paper.

-Still, I think this is a really enjoyable course which lets you solidify your knowledge in programming language design and makes you dabble in multiple interesting programming languages.
+Still, I think this was a really enjoyable course which solidified my knowledge in programming language design and gave me the opportunity to dabble in multiple interesting programming languages.

 More CUHK Course Reviews